Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Human Duration"			"5"

 			// The mode of how human-controlled Mutant Tanks activate their abilities.
-			// Note: This setting does not apply to the upon-death ability.
 			// Note: This setting can be overridden for specific players.
 			// --
 			// 0: Press buttons to activate corresponding abilities.
 Cooldown starts after ability's duration ends.